-I never considered myself to be a private detective.
-But I acquired that skill set out of necessity.
+My adoption forced me to become a private detective.
+I acquired that profession’s skillset out of necessity.
 I developed informal personal networks, talking to people who had conducted adoption searches in Washington state and Michigan.
-I learned how to navigate records system, with people, public agencies, organizations, and libraries.
+I learned how to navigate records systems, with people, public agencies, organizations, and libraries.
 I learned how to make up a story on the phone when I called someone, if I knew telling the truth about who I was and why I was asking for information would trigger fear.
-I had learned already from people I encountered in officialdom and within my own networks that people viewed me with both suspicion and fear because I was both an adoptee and, more importantly, a bastard.
+I had learned already from strangers and those I knew that people viewed me with both suspicion and fear because I was both an adoptee and, yes, a bastard.

-I used tricks I had picked up watching the Rockford Files, and they really worked.
+I used detective tricks I had picked up watching the Rockford Files.
+They really worked.
 I learned to never to make people who helped you feel nervous or afraid.
-This was the underlying rule of information acquisition.
+This was my underlying rule of information acquisition.
 I also learned early on who likely would be a friend, but not always.
 Luckily, enough adoptees, some sympathetic women, and a few personal connections paid off.

-I possessed two pages of non-identifying information that were drafted with a typewriter and shared by my adoption agency.
+I possessed two pages of non-identifying information that were drafted on a typewriter and shared by my adoption agency.
 From them, I had basic information that provided the foundation for my search.
-Because the information was literally whited out and then photocopied, I could count the typed spaces of each blanked out section using the lines above and below the blank spots.
+Because the information was literally whited out and then photocopied, I could count the typed spaces of each blanked-out section using the lines above and below the redacted spots.
 This simple counting method proved to be the most critical step in my detective case.
 They gave me likely answers to key missing facts.
-I knew the following details that could open doors for more information.
+I knew the following details that could open doors for more information:

 - My birth mother and her twin brother graduated from a high school in Detroit, and because of the way the name was typed out, I could count the exact number of characters of the school name.